-4 Herald Avenue is a 73,305 square foot, six-storey office building that was constructed in 1968 and is 27.4% occupied.
+4 Herald Avenue is a 73,393 square foot office complex, comprised of a six-storey building and a fourstorey annex building, that was constructed in 1968 and is 25.8% occupied.
 The property also accommodates adjoining parking of up to 220 stalls.